Bibhab Kumar Talukdar: Life description

-Bibhab Kumar Talukdar is currently the secretary general and CEO of Aaranyak.
+Dr. Bibhab Kumar Talukdar is currently the secretary general and Executive Director of Aaranyak.
 The Aaranyak team consists of wildlife biologists, researchers and conservation workers and has its headquarters in Guwahati, India.

 He was a member of the Standing Committee of the National Board of Wildlife, Govt. of India from July 2007 until May 2010.
 From 2010 to 2012, he was a member of the Project Elephant Steering Committee, Govt. of India and the committee for the formulation of the National Wildlife Action Plan for 2017–2031.

 He is a member of the Assam State Biodiversity Board.
+He is also a member of the Editorial Board of Pachyderm - a journal of IUCN SSC African Elephant Specialist Group, African Rhino Specialist Group and Asian Rhino Specialist Group.

+Dr. Talukdar has been appointed as Professor of Practice by the Girijananda Chowdhury University, Guwahati, Assam, India in June 2025 following the guidelines of University Grants Commission of India.
+The University hopes that Dr. Talukdar in his new role as Professor of Practice can provide students with invaluable real-world insights and practical knowledge.
+This directly fulfills a key objective of the National Education Policy 2020.

 Work in Asian Rhino conservation

 Bibhab Kumar Talukdar was appointed as the Chair of the Asian Rhino Specialist Group in 2007 for his work towards the conservation of Asian Rhinos.

 He also contributed to the conservation and management of critically endangered Javan and Sumatran Rhinos along with Indonesian conservation agencies.

 To curb the occurrences of rhino poaching and for awareness of its conservation, Bibhab Kumar Talukdar initiated legal orientation workshops for forest officials starting in 1998.
 He coordinated legal orientation workshops for Assam police, Sasashtra Seema Bal (SSB) and Border Security forces (BSF) in his state.